compbio/CRISPRpic/README.md

 * guide RNA seq with PAM site (for 1 and 2) or break point from the 5' end amplicon (for 3)
 * the type of enyme - 1:SpCas9, 2:AsCpf1, 3:Custom

-You can find these example cases in example_input.txt
+You can find these example cases in cas9_list.txt

 **-s SEQFILE** is the either single end sequencing data or merged pair end sequencing data by FLASH (see bleow)